diconium/commerce-cif-graphql-integration-hybris/README.md

 This will deploy the `graphql-reference/dispatcher` and `graphql-reference/cart` actions in your namespace.
 The dispatcher is a web action that is accessible with the URL `https://adobeioruntime.net/api/v1/web/NAMESPACE/graphql-reference/dispatcher`.
 To test the GraphQL endpoint, you can for example use the `GraphiQL` plugin in the Chrome browser.

-Post deployment

-1. Install Latest venia aem-cif-guides-venia.all-2022.02.24-classic.zip for classic AEM or cloud.
-2. Build and Install Latest CIF 2.6.0 on AEM with build package core-cif-components-all-2.6.0 in your   package manager
-3. Include the connector server URL in cif configuration with required server details.
-4. Please refer https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/home.html for more details on configuration.

 ## Developing a real 3rd-party integration